devtin/PLS/README.md

 ./run.sh
 ```

-You can monitor the status on `output.log`
+You can monitor the status of the app on `output.log`.
+PID is written in file `./PLS/pid`.

 # INSTALLING BEHIND NGINX